khalid-hussain/shaheen/chap14.md

 blood run in the veins of my nation.
 Once those are also spent, they too would have nothing but tears of regret."

-Speaking upto this point, Al-Zeghel looked at Badr Bin Mughira.
+Speaking upto this point, Al-Zeghel looked at Badr bin Mughira.
 He was quiet.
 After thinking for a while, Al-Zeghel said, "But please don't think that I have lost hope in you and your warriors.
 You are the last hope for the Muslims of Granada and Andalus.
 I am sure that one day this valley would be our